IshaanKaul210104/ML-Model-Recommender/README.md

 XGBoost

-Matplotlib / Seaborn (optional for plots)
+Matplotlib / Seaborn (optional for visualizations)

 📊 Built-in Datasets (for testing) fetch_california_housing()

+load_diabetes()

+load_iris()

-load_diabetes(), load_iris(), load_breast_cancer()
+load_breast_cancer()

+make_classification()

+make_regression()

-make_classification(), make_regression(), make_blobs()
+make_blobs()

 make_friedman1()

 🔮 Future Work
-Train an actual meta-model using dataset meta-features to replace heuristics.
+Train a proper meta-model using dataset meta-features

-Add support for time series models.
+Add support for time series model recommendations

-Build a simple web-based interface (Streamlit or Gradio).
+Build a web-based GUI using Streamlit or Gradio

-Integrate AutoML benchmarking.
+Benchmark against AutoML solutions

 🙋‍♂️ Author
-Made with ❤️ by Ishaan Kaul.
+Made with ❤️ by Ishaan Kaul
-If you find this project helpful, feel free to ⭐ it and share!
+If you like this project, feel free to ⭐ it and share!